Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-The first eight lines are full of self-pity and negative impressions, whilst the final six lines are all about the positives sweet love brings that help drive despondency away.
+The first eight lines are full of self-pity and negative impressions; the final six lines are all about the positives sweet love brings that help drive despondency away.

-There are several interesting differences in this sonnet - the metre (meter in USA) changes from the usual iambic pentameter several times, there are rare feminine endings to some lines and certain rhymes repeat.
+There are several interesting differences in this sonnet—the metre changes from the usual iambic pentameter several times, there are rare feminine endings to some lines and certain rhymes repeat.

 Suffice to say that the sonnets represent a magnificent, complex body of work and stand alone in the landscape of poetry, a world wonder.

 Sonnet 29 speaks to all those who have felt that they are worthless or overshadowed by others they deem to be superior but who can overcome dark feelings by thinking of someone they love, who loves them in return.

 In a nutshell, a depressed loser somehow finds joy and meaning in the sweetness of love.
 Life is worth living after all.